Inducing Group Fairness in Prompt-Based Language Model Decisions: Related Work

-\paragraph{Related Work.} \citet{tamkin2023evaluating} provided a method for evaluating how biased a language model may be by generating hypothetical prompts with group information.
-This was then used to make decisions by fitting a mixed effects model and quantified the degree of bias.
+While LMs have been broadly studied in the generative case for trustworthiness, e.g., diversity, stereotypes, gender bias, and toxicity \cite{ nadeem-etal-2021-stereoset, liang2021towards, deshpande-etal-2023-toxicity,lahoti-etal-2023-improving}, their fairness in classification problems remains under-explored. \citet{tamkin2023evaluating} provided a method for evaluating how biased a language model may be by generating hypothetical prompts with group information and making decisions by fitting a mixed effects model.
 The authors of the Flan-T5 model \cite{chung2022scaling} published group-level performance of a toxicity classifier fit to the Civil Comments Identity \cite{borkan2019nuanced} dataset. \cite{baldini2021your} explored remediation methods for achieving equalized odds for different embedding-based classifier models.
-To our knowledge, this is the first paper that proposes and empirically evaluates methods for remediating zero-shot and few-shot classifiers drawn from LLMs with respect to equality of opportunity fairness.
-The related work for fairness in classical classification can be found in Appendix \ref{sec:related_work_classical}.
+To our knowledge, this is the first paper that proposes and empirically evaluates methods for remediating LM-based classifiers drawn from LLMs with respect to equal opportunity fairness.

+There is also rich literature on fairness in classical (i.e. non-LM-based) classification.
+In this paper we focus on the equal opportunity (EO) notion of group fairness \cite{hardt2016equality, prost2020mitigating} which is achieved for a group and classifier when the false positive rate (or false negative rate) of the classifier is the same for instances drawn from that group when compared with instances drawn from the majority group.